Implicit State Estimation via Video Replanning: Experiment

 To demonstrate the method's ability to plan efficiently, we evaluated the video-planning framework on a real-world door-opening task.
 The door can be either pushed or pulled open, which can't be distinguished from the appearance and must be revealed through interaction.
 The setup is shown in \Cref{fig:real_setup}.

 We collected 20 real-world videos (10 successes, 10 failures) to train the video model.
-We address the challenge of training on such a small dataset by adopting a joint training with simulation data: 40\% of samples came from real-world data and 60\% from the Meta-World System Identification Benchmark.
-To reduce overfitting to the first frames, which often leads to monotonic plans, we injected Gaussian noise into the first-frames during inference.
+We address the challenge of training on such a small dataset by adopting a joint training with simulation data: 40\% of samples came from real-world data and 60\% from the Meta-World System Identification Suite.
+To reduce overfitting to the first frames, which often leads to monotonic plans, we injected Gaussian noise into the first frames during inference.
 Furthermore, we set $n=4$ to promote diverse plan generation.

 For simplicity, we evaluate the single-episode replanning success rate, conditioned on an initial failure—different from the main evaluation metric.
 A perfect random policy, which assumes knowledge of the correct modes (e.g., push or pull) but does not use past interaction, would succeed with 50\% probability.
-Our method achieved 15/20 successes, compared to 8/20 for a naive video planner without using past information, demonstrating the effectiveness of our pipeline.
+Our method achieved 15/20 successes, compared to 8/20 for a naive video planner without using past information, demonstrating the effectiveness of our method. \Cref{fig:real_qual} shows the qualitative result, and more details are described in \Cref{sec:apdx:real}.

-\Cref{fig:real_qual} shows the qualitative rollout for our real-world experiment.
-We followed most of the hyperparameters as used in the Meta-World System Identification Benchmark.
-Additionally, we changed $n=4$ and injected Gaussian noise of standard deviation 0.35 into first-frames with pixel values normalized to $[0, 1]$ to mitigate the first-frame bias issue.